Everything you need to know about the small business excemption.

 - An authorized officer of the business (in this case, you or an office manager) has determined that at least one of the three conditions listed above is satisfied

-When using FFCRA’s small business exemption, it’s important to weigh the associated risks.
+When using FFCRA’s small business exemption, it’s essential to weigh the associated risks.
 As discussed, most employers are eligible for refundable tax credits, covering the cost of paid leave.
 In that sense, the benefits of the exemption may not outweigh the potential risks (i.e. legal defense costs due to misapplication).

 For example, if one of your team members files a claim with the U.S. Department of Labor (DOL) against you, and you claimed the exemption, costly consequences may result.
 The DOL may disagree with the basis of your exemption claim.
 In this case, you would potentially need to pay not only the amounts owed, but also liquidated damages, and your legal fees.
 There are also risks associated with disgruntled employees who are denied paid leave.